 Guaranteed Funds: All transit funds and highway funds authorized by SAFETEA-LU are "guaranteed" to be appropriated in the year for which they are authorized at P.L.
 109-59, Section 8001 through 8105.
-No funding under TEA 21 extension acts was guaranteed, but because funds were authorized and appropriated at the same time a guarantee was not needed.
-The guarantee is a budgetary "firewall" between the guaranteed transit funds and other programs funded from the domestic discretionary budget as provided at Sections 250 and 251 of Balanced Budget and Emergency Deficit Control Act of 1985 as amended.
+No funding under TEA 21 extension acts or SAFETEA-LU extension acts was guaranteed.
+For most extension acts funds were authorized and appropriated at the same time or appropriated first, thus a guarantee was not needed.
+The guarantee is a budgetary "firewall" between the guaranteed transit funds and other programs funded from the domestic discretionary budget as provided at Sections 250 and 251 of the Balanced Budget and Emergency Deficit Control Act of 1985 as amended.
 The guaranteed funds remained subject to budgetary and appropriations action but under TEA 21 a reduction in appropriations below authorized amounts could not be used for any other purpose.
 Because overall domestic budgetary caps are no longer in place any reduced amount of transit funding below guaranteed levels in budget or appropriation laws can in actuality now be used to fund other programs.
 Because funds from a lower appropriation can now be used for other purposes, some commentators on the federal process believe the motivation for Congress to fully fund transit and highways has been reduced.
-The data in the Appropriated and Apportioned Amounts section on Page 15 shows that this has not occurred.
+The data in the Appropriated and Apportioned Amounts section beginning on Page 19 shows that this has not occurred to any large extant.